primaryodors/primarydock/SCRIPTING.md

 Example:
 ```
 SEARCH 1 %SEQLEN "MAYDRYVAIC" %olfr_motif
+SEARCH 1 %SEQLEN "MAYDRYVAIC" TH 5 %olfr_motif %similarity
 ```

-Performs a fuzzy search on the specified residue range looking for the closest match to the indicated search term, and stores the starting resno of the result in the variable given as the 4th parameter.
-The fuzzy search matches amino acids based on their similarity using the parameters of hydrophilicity, aromaticity, metal binding capability, and charge.
-This search finds the closest match *no matter what*, so it cannot be used to determine whether a motif is present, only where the search string most closely matches the sequence.
+Performs a fuzzy search on the specified residue range looking for the closest match to the indicated search term, and stores the starting resno of the result in the variable given as the output parameter (`%olfr_motif` in the examples).
+The fuzzy search matches amino acids based on their similarity using the metrics of hydrophilicity, aromaticity, metal binding capability, and charge.
+By default the search finds the closest match
+**no matter what**, so it will not by itself determine whether a motif exists in the protein, but only find where the search string most closely matches the sequence.

+The optional `TH` keyword indicates a threshold number of residues that must match the search string **exactly**.
+Note `X` counts as an exact match for any residue.
+If no match is found with at least the threshold number of exact match residues, then the output variable will be set to zero.
+This is useful for finding whether a motif exists in the specified region.

+The optional second output variable receives the total similarity of the best match, or zero if no match was found.
+This is useful for determining which of two or more motifs a region has, for example it is possible to search a region for both `"XHXXCE"` and `"HYXXCE"` and then compare similarity values and use an `IF` to take a different action depending which is the better match.